woofwoofinc/cargo-sphinx/docs/documentation.rst

 can be used to build this documentation also.
 The latest published Cargo Sphinx is also included.

 Build the container as described in :ref:`dev`.
-Then change to the Cargo Sphinx root directory and start the container with this directory mounted at ``/cargo-sphinx``.
+Then change to the project root directory and start the container with this directory mounted at ``/cargo-sphinx``.

 ::